ur-cs-courses/course-project-catch-up/docs/SprintReview.md

 ## What we accomplished
 - Implementation of log file and having each action taken logged in the csv file throughout the classes.
+- Implementation of command line interface
+- Implementation of actually simulation

 ## What we did not accomplish
 - Since these were the only things we promised, nothing went undone